Expression Bodied Members (C# 6)

 private void RaisePain(string propertyName) => PropertyChanged?.Invoke(this, new PropertyChangedEventArgs(propertyName));

-This really cuts the code to statement ratio WAY down and lets you express simple things without much ceremony.
+This dramatically cuts the code-to-statement ratio and lets you express simple tasks without much ceremony.

-As we have seen both methods, with or without parameters, and read-only properties (i.e. a property without a setter) are supported.
+As we’ve seen, both methods (with or without parameters) and read-only properties (those without a setter) are supported.
 Operators are also supported:

 public static Complex operator +(Complex a, Complex b) => a.Add(b);